Purpose

 SOURCE

-ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project in which the table to be queried is located.SCHEMA_NAME: optional.
-Specifies the schema in which the table to be queried is located.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional.
+Specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
 Specifies whether to use the specified quota.COMPRESSION_CODE: optional.
 Specifies the compression format of the data source.
-Valid values:ZLIB,ZSTD,LZ4, andODPS_LZ4.
-The default value is an empty string, which specifies not to enable compression.
+Supported compression formats includeZLIB,ZSTD,LZ4, andODPS_LZ4.
+If not specified, compression is not enabled.

 log_errors

-LOG ERRORS: Indicates that error rows will be skipped during the import process.REJECT LIMIT: Optional, used to set the maximum allowable number of error rows:- Default value is 0: This means no error rows are allowed, and the operation will fail upon encountering the first error.
+LOG ERRORS: indicates that error rows can be skipped during import.REJECT LIMIT: optional.
+Specifies the maximum number of error rows allowed:- The default value is 0, indicating that no error rows are allowed.
+If an error occurs, the operation fails.

 Notice